-Zevalin is a prescription drug approved by the Food and Drug Administration (FDA) to treat non-Hodgkin lymphoma (NHL).
+Zevalin is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat non-Hodgkin lymphoma (NHL).
 Specifically, Zevalin is indicated for use in low-grade or follicular B-cell lymphoma that has relapsed or failed to respond to treatment, or newly diagnosed follicular NHL that has responded to a first round of chemotherapy.
 Zevalin is prescribed in combination with Rituxan.
-Zevalin is also known by its drug name, Ibritumomab tiuxetan.
+Zevalin is also known by its drug name, ibritumomab tiuxetan.

 How do I take it?

 Zevalin is administered as a one-time intravenous injection following two intravenous infusions of Rituxan.

 Zevalin comes in the form of a single-dose vial.